 I’m really pleased with how this turned out and the best thing about is that it only took a little bit of time and that it was totally free – I already had all the materials on hand!
 I love bringing an old and disused piece back to life 🙂 I think that it will enjoy it’s new life as a fabulous side table in my home!
 Gold + geometric pattern + wood = love.

-Do you like how my side table makeover turned out?
 What other awesome Ikea makeovers or hacks have you seen recently?